 Early Origins of the Coely family

 Important Dates for the Coely family

 This web page shows only a small excerpt of our Coely research.
-Another 299 words (21 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Coely History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Coely History in all our PDF Extended History products and printed products wherever possible.

 Coely Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Coely has been recorded under many different variations, including Colly, Colley, Collie, Caullie, Caulley, Caully, Coully, Coulley and many more.

 Early Notables of the Coely family (pre 1700)

 Another 30 words (2 lines of text) are included under the topic Early Coely Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coely family to Ireland

 Some of the Coely family moved to Ireland, but this topic is not covered in this excerpt.

-Another 211 words (15 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.